 - Intravenous immune globulin (IVIg).
 A single dose of IVIg helps slow the destruction of platelets.
 It works more quickly than steroids (within 24 to 48 hours).

 - Anti-D or Rh immune globulin.
 This medicine temporarily stops the spleen from destroying platelets.
-This is used very carefully because it may actually destroy red blood cells.
+It's used very carefully because it may actually destroy red blood cells.

 Other treatments for ITP may include: